Unveiling the Connection: Oestrogen and Cognitive Performance

 The Relationship Between Oestrogen and Age-Related Cognitive Decline

-Age-related cognitive decline, which is a worrying reality for many individuals, is significantly affected by changes in estrogen levels.
+Age-related cognitive decline, which is a worrying reality for many elderly individuals, is significantly affected by changes in estrogen levels.

 Cognitive resilience, the brain’s ability to adapt to aging and other stressors, is vital for maintaining mental performance throughout one’s life.